utopia-linux-project/utopia-linux-project/UTOPICS.md

 Here are some of the ways that Unicode differs from UTOPICS.

-* Unicode follows the philosophy that each codepoint should correspond to a single letter, even if that letter takes different forms in different contexts.
+* Unicode follows the philosophy that each codepoint should correspond to a single "letter", even if that letter takes different forms in different contexts.
 In contrast, each UTOPICS codepoint corresponds to a glyph, meaning a particular visual shape.
 Rendering is trivial.
-There is no need for a book that explains how a codepoint should be rendered.
-(There are no "joiner" or "non-joiner" characters in UTOPICS.)
+There is no need for a book that explains how a codepoint should be rendered, and there are no "joiner" or "non-joiner" characters in UTOPICS.

-* Unicode follows the philosophy that characters should be stored in "logical order", even when that order is different from the visual order of the characters (though it makes an exception for Thai, for compatibility with earlier standards).
-This requires logic to reorder the characters for rendering.
-UTOPICS, in contrast, pragmatically stores characters in visual order.
+* UTOPICS pragmatically stores characters in visual order.
+Unicode follows the philosophy that characters should be stored in "logical order", even when that order is different from the visual order of the characters (though it makes an exception for Thai, for compatibility with earlier standards).
+This requires logic to reorder the corresponding glyphs for rendering.

-* Unicode attempts to infer from context whether a punctuation character should be treated as left-to-right or right-to-left, providing TWELVE different control characters that can override the default inference.
+* In UTOPICS, each character is explicitly left-to-right or right-to-left.
+This means that UTOPICS has, for example, two different question mark characters: One for use in Hebrew (right-to-left), and one for use in English (left-to-right).
+In Unicode, there is only one question mark character, and its directionality must be inferred from context according to complex rules.
 (This is part of the "one character, one codepoint" philosophy.)
-In UTOPICS, each character is explicitly left-to-right or right-to-left.
-This means that UTOPICS has, for example, two different question mark characters: One for use in Hebrew (right-to-left), and one for use in English (left-to-right).
+And if those rules aren't complex enough, Unicode provides TWELVE different control characters that can be used override the default inference.
 (If you want an insight into how complex Unicode can be, try looking at the [Unicode bidirectional algorithm](https://unicode.org/reports/tr9/) sometime.)

 For programmers, Utopia offers some other benefits over Unicode.
 Changing the case of a Unicode character (uppercase or lowercase) requires a table lookup, but in UTOPICS, changing the case of a character requires only the flipping of bit, as in ASCII.
-Also, UTOPICS does not have multiple "normalization" forms.
-(There is no normalization form C, D, KC, or KD.)